Coco Lee fans bid farewell to pop diva at her funeral in Hong Kong

 HONG KONG, July 31 (Reuters) - Fans, friends and family of the late Hong Kong-born, American singer and song-writer Coco Lee gathered for her funeral in Hong Kong on Monday, paying respects to the star who died at the age of 48 after a career spanning three decades.

-In a park outside the funeral home in the eastern part of Hong Kong island, hundreds of fans dressed in black held up banners for Lee as they queued to enter a funeral hall that was due to be opened up to the public after a private service.
+Outside the funeral home in the eastern part of Hong Kong island, nearly one thousand fans, many dressed in black, queued in the summer heat to enter a funeral hall that was opened up to the public after a private service.

-"The love you leave behind has become an ocean of stars," read one banner with a picture of Lee in a long white dress walking up a flight of pearl stairs.
+"The love you leave behind has become an ocean of stars," read one large banner held by fans with a picture of Lee in a long white dress walking up a flight of pearl stairs.

 Angie Zhang, 41, a fan from Shanghai said she had bonded with her future husband at university through Lee's songs.